GreenFlag31/tooltip-library/README.md

 # Style customisation

-Instead of changing style thourgh a dedicated API with limited options, this library let the total control over the styling possibilities to the user.
-(Recommanded) Create a new `.css` (or preprocessor) file, and import it in your `styles.css` file at root.
-The class to override is `ngx-tooltip` inside a paragraph.
+Instead of changing style through a dedicated API with limited options, this library let the total control over the styling possibilities to the user.
+(Recommanded) To change default styles, create a new `.css` (or preprocessor) file, and import it in your `styles.css` file at root.
+The class to override is `ngx-tooltip` attached to a paragraph element.

 ```css
 header p.ngx-tooltip {